-An Executive or senior manager requiring further information regarding any aspect of the Company Code of Conduct, must contact the Company Secretary.
+An employee or Executive requiring further information regarding any aspect of the Company Code of Conduct should contact the Company Secretary.

 5. General Trading Policy

 5.1 Policy

 The Board of the Company has established the following policy to apply to trading in the Company's shares on the ASX.
 This policy applies to those persons defined below as "Restricted Persons" of the Company.
 Restricted Persons to whom this policy applies must restrict their buying and selling of Company's shares within the Company trading window established by this policy.